NomicFoundation/hardhat/.changeset/slimy-weeks-jump.md

 "@nomiclabs/hardhat-ethers": patch
 ---

-getContractAt() now throws an error if the address is not a contract.
+getContractAt() now throws an error if the address is not of a contract.